Update 30/1/2023: An all new set of devices will put you in a good position for succeeding in 2023.

 What is the best student laptop?

-While Apple's MacBook Air is always a popular choice amongst students, the company's new M1 processor puts a super powerful and extremely efficient processor under the hood which will match the performance of any premium laptop.
-Anyone buying a new Air will get this serious performance bump at no extra cost over last year's devices.
-So if you want a single recommendation, the MacBook Air (M1, 2020) is our pick for 2021.
+Apple's MacBook Air is always a popular choice amongst students and the company's 2020 released M1 processor is still a super powerful and extremely efficient processor that does the job of keeping up with today’s premium laptop.
+Anyone buying a new M2 Air will be paying a bit of a premium for a whole raft of cosmetic upgrades that your average student just doesn’t need.
+So if you want a single recommendation, the MacBook Air (M1, 2020) is still our pick for 2023.

 How to choose the best student laptop for you